timwhite0/phasm/README.md

   - 2026: players listed as Closer/Co-Closer/Closer Committee/Setup Man on the Fangraphs closer depth chart are flagged and cached to `data/closer_depth_chart_2026.csv`.

 ## Model specification
 The sections below describe the hitter model.
-The current pitcher model uses the same backbone but is SP-only, uses IP instead of PA for the offset, and models SO, BB, H, and ER.
+The pitcher models use the same backbone but use IP instead of PA for the offset, and model:
+- SP: SO, BB, H, ER, W, QS
+- RP: SO, BB, H, ER, W, SVHLD (plus `role_leverage` for SVHLD)

+## Dashboard
+- Shiny app lives in `dashboard/app.R`.
+- Run from repo root:
+  - `Rscript -e "shiny::runApp('dashboard', port = 3838, launch.browser = TRUE)"`

 ### Notation
 - Players $i = 1..I$, positions $p = 1..P$, years $y = 1..Y$